MOCSCTF/CTF-Write-UP/OSINT/RTLXHA2021 - All Hail Google/Readme.md

 ## Write up
 **below tool mentioned in this article.**
 [Ghunt](https://github.com/mxrch/GHunt) - GHunt is a modulable OSINT tool designed to evolve over the years, and incorporates many techniques to investigate Google accounts, or objects.
-[Wikimapia.org](http://wikimapia.org/) - a Wikipedia of map

 **some inspiration**
-after the event and review other's writeup. i aware the place can be found if we using vietnamese for searching.
+after the event and review other's writeup.
+i aware the place can be found if we using vietnamese for searching.
-How could we search the thing without language limitation? google lens can help!! i should try this wonderful thing in next OSINT challenge.
+How could we search the thing without language limitation?
+google lens can help!! i should try this wonderful thing in next OSINT challenge.

 btw during the challenge, i got rick rolled twice by the author... lollll....

 ---

 First, let guess the place of this image,